qzhang503/proteoQ/README.md

 requires sample parting into subgroups.
 Measures in `log2FC` are then obtained within each subgroup by comparing to common reference materials, followed by data bridging across experiments.
-This setup violates the independence assumption in linear regression as the measures of `log2FC` are batched by `TMT` experiments.
+This setup violates the independence assumption in statistical sampling as the measures of `log2FC` are batched by `TMT` experiments.
 In this lab, we will use the CPTAC data to test the statistical significance in protein abundance between the `WHIM2` and the `WHIM16` subtypes, by first taking